MEPennyworth/osTicket-Prerequisites/README.md

 <img src="https://i.imgur.com/49mhExu.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 On the Virtual Machines page, create a new virtual machine (VM) by clicking on "Create" and selecting "Azure virtual mchine " from the drop down menu list.
+This will initiate the configuration of the virtual machine beginning with the Basic settings.
 </p>
 <br />